After living in the US for many years, at the end of 2011 my wife and I moved back to my hometown in Italy.

-We never had a dog before in our lives, so you can imagine how exciting was our first year with Bamboo.
+We never had a dog before, so you can imagine how exciting was our first year with Bamboo.

-Every weekend we would try to find a nice place to go and spend some time with him in nature, so that he could have some fun.
+Every weekend we did our best to find a nice place to go and spend as much time as possible with him in nature, so that he could have fun.